ltgcgo/painted-palette/README.md

 If you run it on Termux, install it from [F-Droid](https://f-droid.org/en/packages/com.termux/#versions), **not Google Play**!!!

 Powered by ESBuild.
 No TypeScript required.
+Developed by Lightingale Community MLP Fandom Service and all contributors.

 ## Goals
 - [ ] Web-compliant.